 When the weather is hot and you need to cool down the kids as well as entertain the kids, why not have a sponge bomb fight?
 Now, you probably thinking – Why not a water balloon fight?
 Number one – water balloons can hurt.
 Number two – water balloons are not reusable and are gone within moments, after taking forever to fill them.
 Just take some normal household sponges and they are good as they are.
-You can craft them into a more colourful and fun design, using a tutorial from the internet, but you don’t have to.
+You can craft them into a more colorful and fun design, using a tutorial from the internet, but you don’t have to.
 Just dunk the sponge in water, and you can use them again and again.

 34. Play pooh sticks

 Once upon a time, in the Hundred Acre Wood, lived a happy bear called Winnie the Pooh with all his friends and they created a fantastic but simple game that anyone can enjoy!
 The official rules of the game can found at this link but here is a quick summary.
 Find a bridge that a following river or stream going underneath.
 Then find yourself an opponent or two, and a nice-looking stick.
 Be sure you are able to recognise it again.
 Each opponent holds their stick over the side of the bridge where the water is flowing under.
 Count to three, down the stick and run to the over side of the bride.
 Whoever’s stick comes out first is the winner!